 Bryan has worked on challenging and noteworthy cases throughout his career.
 His focus is on representing injured people and their families against large corporations and the government.
 He has successfully settled or tried cases involving unsafe railroad crossings, injuries to children, civil rights, wrongful death or catastrophic injury, workplace accidents, products liability, and medical malpractice.
 He has also worked on cases involving business and commercial litigation including cases related to securities, copyright infringement, intellectual property, qui tam cases brought under the False Claims Act and other complex business disputes.

 Bryan has worked hard to obtain real and beneficial results for his clients throughout his career.
 His results include record setting verdicts and settlements for his clients.
 Recently his work with fellow Spence partner Tyson Logan resulted in a $28.2 million dollar verdict for Amber Lompe who was poisoned in her Casper, Wyoming apartment by carbon monoxide created by a neglected furnace.
-The verdict was recently reported as one of the Top 100 Verdicts of 2013 by the National Law Journal.
+The verdict was reported as one of the Top 100 Verdicts of 2013 by the National Law Journal.
 (Lompe v.
 Sunridge Apartments, LLC and Apartment Management Consultants, LLC)

 Earlier in 2013, Bryan’s work with fellow Spence partner Mel Orchard resulted in a $13.6 million dollar verdict for client Jarvis Boggs who sued the City of Waterloo, Iowa, for the life altering injuries sustained in a car crash with a police officer.
 (Boggs v.
 City of Waterloo and Dustin Yates).